piotrmurach/finite_machine/README.md

 fm.go          # raises ArgumentError
 ```

-**Note** If you specify condition with a given arguments then you need to call an event with the exact number of arguments, otherwise you will get `ArgumentError`.
+**Note** If you specify condition with a given number of arguments then you need to call an event with the exact number of arguments, otherwise you will get `ArgumentError`.
 Thus in above scenario to prevent errors specify condition like so:

 ```ruby
 if: -> (context, *args) { ... }